Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Performance Evaluation

 \subsection{Compression Efficiency}

-We assess the efficiency of various data compression algorithms integrated within the \textsc{Appfl} framework.
-Specifically, we utilize the lossless compressor blosc \cite{blosc} for tensors with less than 1,024 parameters and lossy compressors SZ2 \cite{liang2018error}, SZ3 \cite{liang2022sz3}, and ZFP \cite{lindstrom2014fixed}, each with a relative error bound of 0.01, for larger tensors.
-The experiments adhere to the same hardware configurations described in Subsection~\ref{sec:comm-eff}, with clients running on Delta and the server on an AWS EC2 instance.
+We assess the efficiency of various data compression algorithms integrated within \textsc{Appfl}.
+Specifically, we utilize the lossless compressor blosc for tensors with less than 1,024 parameters and lossy compressors SZ2 \cite{liang2018error}, SZ3 \cite{liang2022sz3}, and ZFP \cite{lindstrom2014fixed}, each with a relative error bound of 0.01, for larger tensors.
+The experiments adhere to the same hardware configurations described in Subsection~\ref{sec:comm-eff}.
 We conduct experiments on ResNet-50 and ResNet-101 models, scaling client numbers from 2 to 128.
 Figure~\ref{fig:compress-size} illustrates the reduction in model sizes by 3 to 5 times using different lossy compressors.
 Notably, previous studies have shown that such levels of lossy compression can preserve model accuracy within a 0.5\% margin of uncompressed results \cite{wilkins2024fedsz}.
 Figure~\ref{fig:compress-time} presents the two-way communication times via gRPC for the two models using various compressors.
 Solid lines represent times with compression and decompression overheads, whereas dotted lines depict times without.
 The comparison reveals significant overhead, particularly with SZ2 and SZ3.
 Despite this, the use of compressors notably reduces communication costs and overall two-way communication times, even under high-bandwidth conditions for both clients and the server.